vipulgupta2048/talkswith2048/README.md

 ## Updates

-**Update#2** - From 2018, I added a new section for hackathons.
+**#1** - From 2018, I added a new section for hackathons.
 I think hackathons are a great way to learn fast, implement faster, and learn from mistakes of the past.
 An ideology that I thoroughly believe to practice in my day-to-day.

-**Update#3** - From 2019, added Podcasts as well :hatching_chick:
+**#2** - From 2019, added Podcasts as well :hatching_chick:

-**Update#4** - From July'19, I am adding posters as well.
+**#3** - From July'19, I am adding posters as well.
 Something I like dearly is creating good content, no matter how hard it might be.
 Meetup posters hold quite a special place in my mind as that always helps me think towards design, UI/UX as well as mixing up different techniques.
 These are Canva made, ain't special.
-I like them so why not show them. :hatching_chick:
+I like them so why not show them.

-**Update #5** - I have stopped updating.
+**#4** - I have stopped logging updates.
 New content all the time. **YOLO**.

 At last, I am thankful for each and every person who waited till my talk finished to share their valuable feedback, shared opportunities, and asked the right questions that made me learn more.
 The people who kept me soaring in high regard and also kept me close to the ground.
 Every bit of my Bachelor's helped me in my growth essentially.
 Be it personal, academic, professional.
 I hope this information is useful and inspiring, for people looking to contribute and expose themselves to everything that is out there and make the most of it.
 I for one, have always loved to do that.
+Read more good things about these [people in my life](https://mixstersite.wordpress.com/2020/03/19/thankyou2020/#more-2367).